Check this spreadsheet for current swerve module lead times.

 New for the summer of 2021, The MK4 Swerve Module is our latest swerve drive iteration.
 The MK4 is an upgraded version of our popular MK3 module.

 The MK4 features our new 1.5" width Billet Wheel.
 Because of the 50% increase of width, greater tread life and slightly better traction can be expected.
+This module now ships with black neoprene tread (blue nitrile is pictured), which extends the tread life even further.
 To accommodate the new wheel the MK4 uses our new 2nd Generation bevel gear set.

 Despite it being one of the most compact and lightweight modules available, the MK4 module does not compromise on robustness.
 MK4 modules use all steel gears for superior wear resistance.
 Under typical use, the modules will be able to handle multiple seasons of robotics competition.
 In order to keep weight to a minimum, the steel gears are pocketed.